karabas94/advance_final/README.md

     ```bash
     docker compose up
       ```
-5. Create API_STORE_KEY in store admin panel and don't forget complete environment file.
+6. Create API_STORE_KEY in store admin panel and don't forget complete environment file.
 You may need to restart Celery for proper functioning after adding a API key.
-6. You need a Braintree account to integrate the payment gateway into your site.
-Let's create a sandbox account to test the Braintree API.
-Open https://www.braintreepayments.com/sandbox in your browser.
-Fill in the details to create a new sandbox account.
-You will receive an email from Braintree with a link.
-Follow the link and complete your account setup.
-Once you are done, log in at https://sandbox.braintreegateway.com/login.
-Your merchant ID and public/private keys will be displayed, copy to virtual env.

 ## Links
 * Shop